ndraiman/WifiPasswords/README.md

 this is my first Android Project.

-a completely free app that shows your device saved wifi passwords.
+#### a completely free app that shows your device saved wifi passwords.

+Warning: sharing a wifi password with someone can compromise that wifi network security!

 ##Features:
 - Retrieve your device saved wifi passwords (<u><b>ROOT REQUIRED</b></u>)